moonsio/acf-blocks-starter/README.md

 A starter plugin for ACF blocks using the Moonsio theme block registration system.

 > [!CAUTION]
-> Advises about risks or negative outcomes of certain actions.

-> [!CAUTION]
 > **This plugin requires:**
 > - MoonsioForWP theme to function properly.
 It will not work with other themes as it relies on the Moonsio theme block registration system.
 > - Advanced Custom Fields PRO plugin